Nexmo/nexmo-developer/app/views/contribute/structure/guides/code-snippets.md

 For each of the tabs in the [tabbed content](#tabbed-content) block, the content is controlled entirely by a language-specific yaml file.
 This yaml file will be in the location specified by the `source` field in the `code_snippets` code sample, and will be named for the language it covers, such as `ruby.yml` or `python.yml`.

-The options available in these config files combine to a very consistent output format across the Code Snippets.
+The options available in these config files combine to a very consistent output format across the code snippets.
 Here's an example from one of our voice applications.

 ```
 ---